-Erling Haaland’s first full season in the Bundesliga saw the Norwegian striker score 27 goals in only 28 games for Borussia Dortmund, with the 20-year-old setting yet more records for his club, age group and the German top flight.
+Erling Haaland’s first full season in the Bundesliga saw the Norwegian striker score 27 goals in only 28 games for Borussia Dortmund, with the freshly minted 21-year-old setting yet more records for his club, age group and the German top flight.

-bundesliga.com delves into numbers behind Haaland’s goals and how he’s scored them…
+bundesliga.com delves into the numbers behind Haaland’s goals and how he’s scored them…

 The Norwegian’s 27 goals would’ve seen him finish as the top scorer in 38 out of 58 seasons in the Bundesliga, but such was the brilliance of Robert Lewandowski and also Andre Silva, Haaland only finished third in the 2020/21 standings.

 You couldn’t fault him for how he put away the chances he was presented with, though.
 Those 27 goals came from only 94 shots over 28 games, which works out at a ball hitting the back of the net every 3.5 attempts.
 By comparison, Lewandowski converted every 3.4.